Understanding Standards: AS/NZS 5125.1

 The results of AS/NZS 5125.1 testing feed directly into modelling conducted in accordance with AS/NZS 4234.

-AS/NZS 5125.1 sets out standardised testing procedures and covers both stand-alone systems (where the heat pump is separate from the tank) and integral units (where the condenser wraps around the tank) under 700 L in size.
+AS/NZS 5125.1 sets out standardised testing procedures and covers both stand-alone systems, where the heat pump is separate from the tank, and integral units, where the condenser wraps around the tank.
+The standard applies to systems under 700 L in size.

-Full heat-up cycles at different ambient air and water temperatures are performed in environmentally controlled chambers.
-A low-temperature performance test is also performed, used to characterise system performance in conditions where frost build-up on the evaporator is likely.
+Full heat-up cycles are performed at different ambient air and water temperatures in environmentally controlled chambers.
+A low-temperature performance test is also performed to characterise system performance where frost build-up on the evaporator is likely.

 The results from AS/NZS 5125.1 testing are used to train a regression model that estimates the unit’s COP and input power consumption.
 This feeds directly into the transient simulation models required by AS/NZS 4234.